A Machine Learning Approach to Robustly Determine Director Fields and Analyze Defects in Active Nematics: Experiments

-Figure \ref{polscope} illustrates the advantage of our deep orientation extraction model over the traditional image processing method \cite{ellis2018curvature} on the PolScope retardance images.
-Our machine learning model is better than the traditional method at extracting orientation information from retardance images that match the orientation information captured by PolScope.
-We tested our deep orientation extraction model on 120 randomly selected retardance images not included in the training set.
-Using the corresponding orientation maps calculated by PolScope as the ground truth, we calculated the error of a computed orientation map as its absolute difference from the ground truth.
-Our approach achieves a mean error of 8.8 degrees per location with a standard deviation of 1.46.
-As a comparison, the traditional approach achieves a much higher mean error of 18.1 per location with a standard deviation of 2.6.
+Figure \ref{polscope} illustrates the advantage of our machine learning model over the TM on the PolScope retardance images.
+Using the polished director fields calculated by PolScope as the ground-truth, our trained machine learning model extracts more accurate director fields compared to the TM.
+We tested our model on 120 randomly selected retardance images excluded from the training set.
+Using the corresponding director fields calculated by PolScope as the ground-truth, we calculated the error of our model and the TM method.
+Our approach achieves a mean absolute error (MAE) of 8.8 degrees per location with a standard deviation of 1.46.
+As a comparison, the MAE of the TM approach is 18.1 per location with a standard deviation of 2.6.